fake-name/xA-Scraper/README.md

 line in `main.py`.
 The `JOBS` list dictates the various scheduled scraper tasks that are placed into the scheduling system.

-The preferred bootstrap method is to use `run_scraper.sh` from the repository root.
+The preferred bootstrap method is to use `run_scrape.sh` from the repository root.
 It will ensure the required packages are available (build-essential, libxml2 libxslt1-dev python3-dev libz-dev), and then install all the required python modules in a local virtualenv.
-Additonally, it checks if the virtualenv is present, so once it's created, `./run_scraper.sh` will just source the venv, and run the scraper witout any reinstallation.
+Additonally, it checks if the virtualenv is present, so once it's created, `./run_scrape.sh` will just source the venv, and run the scraper witout any reinstallation.

 To run the web UI (which handles adding names to scrape, viewing fetched files, etc...), run `run_web.sh`.
-The expected use is to have both `run_scraper.sh` and `run_web.sh` executed as daemons.
+The expected use is to have both `run_scrape.sh` and `run_web.sh` executed as daemons.

 Currently, there are some aspects that need work.
 The artist selection system is currently a bit